sidatKSTX/user_details/README.md

 2. You use MultipartFile as a parameter type in Spring MVC controller methods that handle file uploads.
 3. When a client submits a form with a file input field, Spring automatically binds the uploaded file to a MultipartFile parameter in your controller method.

+apache poi: We have to include this external library from maven repository in order to work on excel and retrieve the excel sheet column information and then map it to the pojo (entity).